| Metrics and Targets |

 NSG Group Approach

-• In the latest report year (CY2022) the emissions across the three scopes were as follows.
+- In the latest report year (CY2024) the emissions across the three scopes were as follows.

-• We are also working towards our target of reducing greenhouse gas emissions per unit of production in the glass manufacturing process by 8% by FY2024/3 compared to FY2018/3.
-Progress in FY2023/3 was 1.4% better than in FY2022/3 and 2.7% better than in FY2018/3.
-The company is on track to achieve this goal.
+- In the previous medium-term plan RP24, we have also worked towards our target of reducing greenhouse gas emissions per unit of production in the glass manufacturing process by 8% by FY2024/3 compared to FY2018/3.
+Result in FY2024/3 was 0.69, 5.5% better than in FY2023/3 and 8% better than in FY2018/3, demonstrating the Group has achieved the goal.

 Further Disclosure / Information sources